Large crowds enjoy Batavia Farmers Market, a 30-year summer tradition

 People enjoy the Batavia Farmers' Market on June 29

 “Each summer, it keeps getting better and better,” Katie Palomares said.
 “It’s been great to see the market grow over the years.
-I’ve built so many amazing relationships with customers; the crowds show no matter rain or shine.”
+I’ve built so many amazing relationships with customers.
+The crowds show no matter rain or shine.”

 “This is my hometown, so selling here feels extra special,” Palomares said.
 “These will always be my people.”

-Encouraging sense of community
+Encouraging a sense of community

-Organizers of the farmers market aim to enrich Batavia’s community values while inviting the people to support farmers and artisans from the grassroots level.
+Organizers of the farmers market aim to enrich Batavia’s community values while inviting people to support farmers and artisans from the grassroots level.
 Applications are being accepted for new vendors.

-Every third Saturday of the month, the farmers market features the Artisan Collective, consisting of artists, makers and designers selling handmade and vintage items.
+Every third Saturday of the month, the farmers market features the Artisan Collective consisting of artists, makers and designers selling handmade and vintage items.
 To be added to the 2024 Artisan Collective waitlist, visit events@downtownbatavia.com.

 “I am very proud to be a part of this farmers market.
 I think it’s the best market out there; it’s always wall to wall with smiling people.”